Ayush1824/Pizza-Performance-Dashboard/README.md

 # Pizza-Performance-Dashboard
-I’m excited to share a recent project where I built a Pizza Sales Performance Dashboard using Tableau to solve real-world business challenges in the food &amp; beverage sector.
+I’m excited to share a recent project where I built a Pizza Sales Performance Dashboard using Tableau to solve real-world business challenges in the food & beverage sector.